The most common purpose of design patterns is to make classes reusable and extensible.

 that fulfill a function.

-design pattern is the abstract structure of a common solution to a common problem.
+It decouples the abstract from the specific.
+A design pattern is not a particular class, object, data structure, or algorithm, though all of these elements are used to implement patterns.
+A design pattern is the abstract structure of a common solution to a common problem.
 It can be implemented in different languages in different ways, and yet still retain its essential flavor.

 The field of computer science has constantly evolved, striving to address complex problems with efficient and elegant solutions.
 Central to this endeavor is the "divide and conquer" strategy, a fundamental approach that has withstood the test of time and informed various methodologies, including design patterns.
 This analysis delves into the essence of this strategy and its intricate relationship with design patterns.